 Personal growth and transformation is not a new thing to me — I’ve taught over 10,000 lessons in my career as a professional ballroom dancer and competitor and each and every one of those lessons required goal planning, motivation, overcoming obstacles and many other typical “personal growth” stuff.
-I’ve helped to organize a successful non-profit event centered around transformation and I’m writing a book from my many experiences in personal growth seminars, energy and healing retreats and competing as a professional athlete.
+I’ve helped to organize a successful non-profit event centered around transformation and I’ve written several books from my many experiences in personal growth seminars, energy and healing retreats and competing as a professional athlete.

 This is a difficulty as we amass experience in a particular domain, yet it is the character trait that keeps the greatest minds curious and hungry for novel information and, consequently, pioneers in their respective fields.